LineaLabs/lineapy/docs/source/fundamentals/quickstart.rst

         framework="AIRFLOW",
     )

-which generates several files that can be used to execute the pipeline from the UI or CLI (check this :ref:`tutorial <pipeline_basics>` for more details).
+This command generates several files that can be used to execute the pipeline from the UI or CLI.
+(Check this :ref:`tutorial <pipeline_basics>` for more details.)

-In sum, LineaPy automates time-consuming, manual steps in a data science workflow, helping us move our work into production more quickly.
+In short, LineaPy automates time-consuming, manual steps in a data science workflow, helping us get our work to production more quickly and easily.

 .. note::